bellcastle88/To-Do-Project/README.md

 # To-Do-App

-This is a simple Todo-App which Users can check a schedule that they make.
+This is a simple Todo-App which Users can check a schedule that they make.🧛‍

 It made by Django Framework to learn Django framework easily.